The ERS is the Employees Retirement System of Texas

-Dearborn National (Fort Dearborn Life Insurance) is the third party administrator for ERS disability benefits in Texas.
+Dearborn National (Fort Dearborn Life Insurance) is the former third party administrator of LTD claims.
+Aon Hewitt is the current administrator for ERS disability benefits in Texas.
 If you are a State of Texas Employee or an employee of a Texas institution of higher learning and have been denied disability benefits, contact Bemis, Roach & Reed to assist you with your claim.

 Bemis Roach and Reed has successfully handled many ERS claims.

 A college professor in north Texas contacted Bemis, Roach & Reed to assist in challenging the denial of long term disability (LTD) benefits through Fort Dearborn Life Insurance Company.

 At the time we were contacted, the client had already initiated an appeal of the Fort Dearborn denial by requesting a review from the Employee Retirement System of Texas (ERS).
 The claim was set for hearing before an administrative law judge (ALJ) with the State Office of Administrative Hearings in Austin, Texas.
 The college professor suffered from fibromyalgia.
 The disease had progressed to the point that work was no longer possible due to constant pain and fatigue.
 Fort Dearborn denied the claim when it was filed.